AndrewMichael2020/flash-reports-bc/README.md

 1. **Start both backend and frontend servers** (see Quick Start above)

 2. **Trigger ingestion**:
-   - In the browser, select a region (e.g., "Fraser Valley, BC")
+   - In the browser, select a region (e.g., "Fraser Valley, BC").
-   - Click **REFRESH FEED** button in the top-right
+   - Click **REFRESH FEED** button in the top-right.
-   - The backend will scrape RCMP newsrooms and enrich articles with AI analysis
+   - The backend will scrape public RCMP and municipal newsroom pages and enrich articles with AI-generated metadata.

-3. **View intelligence**:
+3. **View information**:
-   - Browse incidents in the left panel
+   - Browse incidents in the left panel.
-   - Explore entity relationships in the Neural Link Graph
+   - Explore relationships between incidents, organizations, and locations in the central graph.
-   - See geographic distribution on the map
+   - See geographic distribution on the map.
-   - Click any incident for detailed tactical analysis
+   - Click any incident for a structured summary and extracted context under “Analysis and Sources”.

 ### Filtering & Analysis